 In a DevOps culture, though, change is constant.
 Small software tweaks roll out steadily within a “continuous deployment” workflow.
 At Microsoft’s search engine Bing, for instance, engineers deploy new code at least 10 times a week.
 Because divisional siloing is a thing of the past, that ceaseless change is no longer one department’s job and another’s problem.
 Instead, the guiding ethos is, “If you build it, you run it.”

-Rajagopalan was one of three Chicago-based tech professionals who spoke with Built In about their experience as DevOps engineers, and offered tips on how to become a DevOps engineer.
+We spoke with three Chicago-based tech professionals about how to become a DevOps engineer.